Skip navigation

 Course summary

 Develop the skills and abilities to enhance your educational practice and effectively support students with our MA Education Online degree.
 The programme is rooted in professional experience and covers a wide range of learning, teaching and assessment methods, materials and technologies.
 We’ve designed this online, part-time course to fit around existing work and teaching commitments, particularly for those working in higher and further education, training, development or coaching.
-You can also choose our one-year Postgraduate Certificate Higher Education (PGCHE) or two-year Postgraduate Diploma Higher Education (PGDipHE).
+You can also choose our Postgraduate Certificate Higher Education (PGCHE) or Postgraduate Diploma Higher Education (PGDipHE) options as well.
 If your profession involves educating other people and you'd like to improve your professional expertise or progress into a more senior role, our MA Education Online degree is designed to help you.
 Learn how to undertake and use educational research and to reflect on your practice, using your knowledge of the latest educational trends and developments to inform and enhance the way you work.
 The MA Education Online course will enable you to:

 • Evaluate and apply a range of learning, teaching and assessment methods, for face-to-face and online delivery, with large and small groups of students.